Community activity from previous festivals

 Why not take part in the forthcoming festival and join the Parade!

-We will also be running open weekend parade puppet workshops for individuals and families on 16th/17th and 23rd/24th September at Skipton Girls’ High School.
-Details coming soon.
+We will also be running open weekend parade puppet workshops for individuals and families on 21th/22nd and 28th/29th September at Skipton Girls’ High School.